Deployment Guide

 Infrastructure Overview¶

-- Communication: Azure Communication Services for real-time voice and telephony
+- Azure Communication Services — Voice calls, telephony

 Prerequisites¶